-You’ll be expected to develop your own resources to help them learn English in a fun and engaging way.
+You’ll be expected to develop your own teaching resources to help them learn English in a fun and engaging way.

 Classes are usually taught during evenings and weekends and the pay is around $35 an hour.
 Depending on how many classes you teach a week you could earn around $2,500 a month, however, there are no other benefits.

-To teach English at a Japanese university you will be expected to hold a master’s degree, be a qualified TEFL teacher and have some years of experience teaching.
+To teach English at a Japanese university you will be expected to hold a master’s degree, be a qualified TEFL teacher and have some years of experience in teaching.

-In exchange for these qualifications however, is a much-reduced timetable – just 10-15 hours a week with time to prep and grade work.
+In exchange for these qualifications, however, is a much-reduced timetable – just 10-15 hours a week with time to prep and grade work.
 You’ll also be earning around $5,500 a month with benefits, including 3 months of paid annual leave.

 Is Japan right for me?

-Japan has a lot of traditions and cultural observances that you need to be familiar with before you embark on your journey.
+Japan has a lot of traditions and cultural observances that you need to be familiar with before you embark on your teaching journey.

 Failure to observe certain customs can result in extreme offence being taken.
 However, it’s worth noting that foreigners aren’t held to the same standards as Japanese natives.
 Because you weren’t brought up in the culture you’re not expected to know about all the social protocols.